irtiq7/tornado_pyDBlite/README.md

 # tornado_pyDBlite

-A JSON API using tornado API.
+A JSON API using tornado framework.
 PyDBlite was used to create database purely on Python.
 In order to install Tornado JSON:

     pip install Tornado-JSON